My word of the day: synesthesia.

 And what if our artificial eyes crap out on us during an important date?
 Could advanced sensory information from your fingers kick in to fill the gap?
 Touching colors, sensing weather, or mapping a building’s structure by touching just a single wall?

 Whew, ok, too sciency, and I don’t even DO science.
 Besides, it’s not like the concept of fully articulated artificial realities is new.
 They made The Matrix in the 90s.
 The NINETIES.
-We didn’t even have indoor toilets back then.

 Enjoy your week!
 Taste as many colors as you can.